Risk

 4. Work-issued equipment

-When your workforce is in an office, physical equipment is simple: they come to the office, work with the equipment there, and go home.
+When your workforce is in an office, physical equipment is simple: employees come to the office, work with the equipment there, and go home.
 But when they work from home, the line can become blurred.
-You need to have a very clear understanding of what equipment your team is using, if they return it upon termination, and the condition in which you expect it returned.
+You need to have a very clear understanding of what equipment your team is using, if they are to return it upon termination, and the condition in which you expect it returned.

 This isn’t just important for the sake of inventory.
 It’s also important from an insurance standpoint: will you need a rider on office equipment you provide?
 What happens in case of theft or fire?
 You’ll need to answer these questions when your workforce is remote.